great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 The full configuration used in this guide can be found in the [`great-expectations` repository](https://github.com/great-expectations/great_expectations/tests/integration/fixtures/gcp_deployment/) and is also linked at the bottom of this document.

-:::note Trailing Slashes in Metadata Store names
+:::note Note on Trailing Slashes in Metadata Store prefixes

-  When specifying `prefix` values for Metadata Stores in GCS, please ensure that an extra trailing slash `/` is not included (ie `prefix: my_prefix/` ).
+  When specifying `prefix` values for Metadata Stores in GCS, please ensure that a trailing slash `/` is not included (ie `prefix: my_prefix/` ).
 Currently this creates an additional folder with the name `/` and stores metadata in the `/` folder instead of `my_prefix`.

 :::